Invulu/organic-profile-block/README.txt

 Additionally, this plugin is a great reference for budding WordPress block developers.
 Since WordPress blocks are developed in Javascript, creating a block can be intimidating for WordPress developers more familiar with PHP, HTML, and CSS.
 That's why we developed the Profile Block using the Javascript ES5 language, which does not require the use of a compiler to edit the code.
 For more information, please refer to our [How To Create A Custom Block](https://organicthemes.com/create-custom-block-wordpress-gutenberg/ "Create Custom Block") article.

 A premium version of the block is included in the [Organic Blocks Bundle](https://organicthemes.com/blocks/ "Organic Blocks Bundle") plugin.
-The bundle includes 9 premium blocks for the Gutenberg editor.
+The bundle includes 12 premium blocks for the Gutenberg editor.
 The premium Profile Block can display unlimited social media links, and features several more options for modifying the profile image size, colors, and style.

+= Premium Blocks =

+The following blocks are only available by upgrading to the [Premium Version](https://organicthemes.com/blocks/ "Organic Blocks Bundle"):

+* **Content Slideshow Block** [View Example](https://organicthemes.com/block/content-slideshow-block/ "Content Slideshow Block Example") – Display any posts type within a customizable slideshow.
+* **Posts Block** [View Example](https://organicthemes.com/block/posts-block/ "Posts Block Example") – Display a collection of posts from any post type in a customizable layout — perfect for blogs and featured news sections.
+* **Portfolio Block** [View Example](https://organicthemes.com/block/portfolio-block/ "Portfolio Block Example") – Showcase any post type in a masonry style portfolio layout.
+* **Premium Profile Block** [View Example](https://organicthemes.com/block/profile-block/ "Profile Block Example") – Showcase personal profiles with social media links — perfect for displaying team members and author profiles.
+* **Testimonials Block** [View Example](https://organicthemes.com/block/testimonials-block/ "Testimonials Block Example") – Display customer and client testimonials in a customizable slideshow.
+* **Pages Block** [View Example](https://organicthemes.com/block/pages-block/ "Pages Block Example") – Display a customizable section of featured pages.
+* **Header Block** [View Example](https://organicthemes.com/block/header-block/ "Header Block Example") – Create headers for your website displaying your logo, site title, and custom menus in a customizable layout.
+* **Footer Block** [View Example](https://organicthemes.com/block/footer-block/ "Footer Block Example") – Create a custom footer for your website displaying copyright information, legal links, social media icons, and more.
+* **Widget Area Block** [View Example](https://organicthemes.com/block/widget-area-block/ "Widget Area Block Example") – A unique block for registering widget areas on any page or post of your website.
+* **Toggle Block** [View Example](https://organicthemes.com/block/toggle-block/ "Toggle Block Example") – A custom block for toggling the display of content — perfect for documentation and FAQ pages.
+* **Modal Block** [View Example](https://organicthemes.com/block/modal-block/ "Modal Block Example") – Create content within a customizable popup box that can be viewed by clicking on a link.
+* **Alert Block** [View Example](https://organicthemes.com/block/alert-block/ "Alert Block Example") – Notify your website visitors of important information using the Alert Block.

 **Contribute:**